Erosion Control

 Other considerations: the consequences of failure and the presence of sensitive areas (e.g., wetlands, sensitive waterways and critical habitats for threatened and endangered species).

-Erosion control and IRVM
+Erosion Control and IRVM

 Some IRVM programs will be more involved in erosion control than others.
 Sediment control and long-term erosion control may be the responsibility of other departments or contracted out.